 In even higher doses, it acts as a dissociative hallucinogen, creating feelings of detachment from surroundings and from the self.
 This particular effect is one of the reasons why medication containing dextromethorphan is used as a recreational drug.

-Recreational drugs are notoriously known for inducing full blown substance dependence, and DayQuil is no exception.
-During detox, withdrawal symptoms that manifest from DayQuil abuse include:
+Recreational drugs are notoriously known for inducing full blown drug addiction, and DayQuil is no exception.
+During detox in our Illinois center, withdrawal symptoms that manifest from DayQuil abuse include:

 - Cold flashes